 Another Fostat print from the 14th century on the left and on the right a similar print from Ismail Khatri’s workshop, January 2010.
 Again this is a sample book of the print process stages.

 I find it fascinating seeing patterns in cloths hundreds of years old still being used today.
-I wonder whether they have the same meanings and names given to them now as they did then.
-Also how would the translations of the patterns and uses of the cloths by the Toraja of Indonesia differed from the Egyptians, and the Gujaratis themselves.
+I wonder how the translations of the patterns and uses of the cloths by the Toraja of Indonesia differed from the Egyptians, and the Gujaratis themselves.